 Youth Mental Health First Aid

-Youth Mental Health First Aid is an 8-hour training course designed to give members of the public key skills to help an adolescent who is developing a mental health problem or experiencing a mental health crisis.
+Youth Mental Health First Aid is an 8-hour training course designed to give members of the public key skills to help a youth who is developing a mental health problem or experiencing a mental health crisis.
 The 8-hour course covers a range of common disorders and potential crises such as helping a young person who is having a panic attack, is contemplating suicide or is struggling with substance abuse.

 At the conclusion of these two sessions, participants should be able to:

-- Target audience: Individuals who desire to learn more about responding to a youth (ages 12-18) in behavioral crisis.
+- Target audience: Individuals who desire to learn more about responding to a youth in behavioral crisis.
 This includes healthcare professionals, first responders, teachers, school personnel, clergy, community workers, support or administrative staff, family members or virtually any community member who interacts with the public.

 - CMEs/CEUs will not be available.

 - Beverages and light snacks will be offered